 - If the cabinet is not vented, the vent openings shall be sealed with the bungs supplied or with bungs specified by the manufacturer.”

-When Should a Flammable Storage Cabinet Be Vented?
+B. When Should a Flammable Storage Cabinet be Vented?

 If excessive levels of chemical vapors are building up in the cabinet, it doesn’t necessarily mean the cabinet must be vented.
 Before venting a cabinet to lower vapor levels, consider the following options:

 - Place cabinets in a cool, dry location out of direct sunlight and away from any possible heat or ignition source.
 Temperature fluctuation may increase harmful vapors emitted.

 - Always maintain continuous and adequate room ventilation.
 Many accidents occur when ventilation is turned off for the weekend or an extended period of time.

 - Maintain an accurate inventory of chemicals and their properties to prevent dangerous conditions resulting from incompatible chemical storage.

 - Store chemicals only in containers that are chemically compatible with the contents so that leakage/damage will not occur.
 Consult the Material Safety Data Sheet (MSDS) or manufacturer for their recommendations.
 Frequently inspect containers for signs of damage and aging.